 The value in making it a regular part of your post-workout ritual is simple.
 You don’t gain many benefits from doing it once or twice, here and there.
 The value of stretching and how it benefits your muscles is only realized when you stretch regularly.
 As Harvard Health suggests, “The value of stretching is cumulative.”

 Remember that post-workout stretching should be static, versus dynamic.
-At the beginning of a workout, you want to focus on the latter to get blood flowing to the muscles.
-At the end, the goal is to use slow, static stretching, which will help improve range of motion, relieve cramping, and help your heart rate return to normal.
+At the beginning of a workout, you want to focus on the latter to get the blood flowing to the muscles.
+At the end of a workout, the goal is to use slow, static stretching, which will help improve range of motion, relieve cramping, and help your heart rate return to normal.